Portfolio optimization with mixture vector autoregressive models: Simulation example

 Once again we consider building a portfolio of assets yielding expected return $\mu^{*}=0$.
 Optimal weights for this portfolio are

 From Figure \ref{fig:rEFF_pred2}, we notice how the density is now flatter, which is sign of a larger variability.
 In fact, the estimated standard deviation of $R_{500}$ is $3.5056$, which is a significant increase.
 This also results in much larger estimated $\VaR = -5.0207$ (in absolute value) at the same $95\%$ level, with expected shortfall equal to $-7.4505$.
-Once again, the observed return (red dot and dashed line) is in a high density region of the predictive distribution.
+Once again, the observed return (dotted line) is in a high density region of the predictive distribution.

 Overall, we can be satisfied with the performance of our method in predicting portfolio returns.